 Decorate the muffins as you wish.
 This recipe includes a simple sweet buttercream, but flavorings can be added or you can substitute your favorite frosting.
 For a healthier, simple treat, leave off the frosting altogether.
 Whatever your decoration, finely chopped pistachios sprinkled on top are a must.

 Gather the ingredients.
-Line a 12-cup muffin tray with paper or silicone liners.
+Preheat oven to 350 F. Line a 12-cup muffin tray with paper or silicone liners.

 Put 3/4 cup of the pistachios and half of the sugar into a food processor and pulse until the nuts are finely chopped like coarse sand.